 Albas or ‘white roses’ are the most elegant of the old roses which grow tall and upright, often climbing.
 Their fragrant flowers come in white and pink and they have grey-green leaves.

-Bourbon roses are the first repeat-blooming roses.
+Bourbon roses are the first repeat bloomers.
 They are named after Ile de Bourbon in the Indian Ocean and they have a rather tall and leggy growth habit.
+Bourbon roses are not the most common in this list of different types of roses, but still a great one to consider if you’re looking for a rose with long stems.

 Centifolias’ blooms contain over a hundred petals, hence the name.
 Because of the full heavy flower head and lanky growth habit, support may be needed to keep them off the ground.